 I know I've told you before but I'll tell you again: I LOVE party food!
 Call them canapés or bite sized appetizers, hors d'oeuvres or picky bits, I love them all.
 There's something so cute and easy about little tiny bites of food.

 These little blue cheese balls are my newest obsession.
 As far as presentation goes the grape halves stay put perfectly even if you’re passing the plate around.
 They’re super east for guests to pick up and eat in one bite, aaaannd …. they are so yummy!
-Blue cheese is one of my favourites but it can often needs a little sweetness to balance it.
+Blue cheese is one of my favourites but it can often need a little sweetness to balance it.
 I go for a drizzle of honey if I’m eating it on crackers but in this case the sweet red grapes do an excellent job.

 Oooh … and then there’s the walnuts.
 Delicious buttery walnuts.
 I heart walnuts.
 They add just enough crunch to keep this not only delicious but interesting too.
 Mmmm.
 Don’t mind me while I drift off into blue cheesy walnut-y dreamland for a moment or fifteen.

 If you're prepping these for a party they can be made and even assembled hours in advance.
 If you're like me and don't have room in your fridge for all these little guys standing up like this, just make the balls up to 2 days in advance and then assemble them right before serving.
 Enjoy!